✨ Path to Production Readiness

 🌡️ Resource Requests & Limits

-We have not given Kubernetes any information on the resources (CPU & memory) our applications require, but we can do this two ways:
+We have not given Kubernetes any information on the system resources (CPU & memory) our applications requires, but we can do this two ways:

 - Resource requests: Used by the Kubernetes scheduler to help assign Pods to a node with sufficient resources.
 This is only used when starting & scheduling pods, and not enforced after they start.